cubicap/Jaculus-esp32/README.md

 # Jaculus - JavaScript runtime for embedded devices

 Jaculus allows you to run JavaScript code on embedded platforms.
-Currently works on the ESP32 and ESP32-S3.
+This is a version for the ESP32 platform with support for ESP32 and ESP32-S3 chips.

 ## Usage